RobertsLab/project-geoduck-oa/protocols/Mettler_T5_Titrator_vPW.md

 #### Start LabX Software, Titrator, and Rondolino

-1. Login in to the srlab account on the computer next to the titrator and open LabX.
+1. Login in to the srlab account on the computer next to the titrator.
+Turn on the verizon smarthub for internet access.
+Open LabX and Github Desktop.

+2. In Github Desktop, select fetch origin in the top right in case any changes were made to the repo previously.

-2. Turn the titrator on (button on front of cube).
+3. Turn the titrator on (button on front of cube).

-3. Turn the Rondolino on (switch on rear, lower right).
+4. Turn the Rondolino on (switch on rear, lower right).
 It will perform a brief system check, where the probes will raise, and the carousel will rotate, before returning the probes and carousel to their original positions.

-4. If a sample cup is not already present, press the left blue button on top of the Rondolino (rotates carousel 180˚) and place an empty cup for HCL at position 0.
+5. If a sample cup is not already present, press the left blue button on top of the Rondolino (rotates carousel 180˚) and place an empty cup for HCL at position 0.
 Rotate the carousel back to position 0.

 _Tip: if no rotation occurs, check the wire connections at the back of the Rondolino._